top of page

 Where do I do my laundry?

-Night Eagle does laundry for all campers and counselors every Friday.
+Night Eagle provides laundry service at no cost for all campers and staff every Friday.
 If you prefer to do your own laundry, there are many options available in Rutland.

 Can a friend visit me at camp?